dibyendumajumdar/nj/README.md

 * Builds successfully on Linux, Mac OSX and Windows 10
 * Some tests fail on Windows 10
-* A [C API](https://github.com/dibyendumajumdar/nj/blob/master/frontends/nj/ilgen/nj_api.h) is implemented to allow easy use of the JIT engine in projects; note this is a low level api, not the same as the JitBuilder api provided by Eclipse OMR.
+* A [C API](https://github.com/dibyendumajumdar/nj/blob/master/frontends/nj/ilgen/nj_api.h) is implemented to allow easy use of the JIT engine in projects; note this is a low level api, not the same as the JITBuilder api provided by Eclipse OMR.
 A user guide for this api will be available at a future date.
 * An easy way to get started is to use the C front end [dmr_C](https://github.com/dibyendumajumdar/dmr_c), which enables you to generate code from C code taking away a lot of the complexities of working with the JIT api.
 * Or you can use the JITBuilder api from OMR which is included and installed by default.